toledy/spotify/baseline_models.md

 Principle Component Analysis (PCA) is another way to reduce the number of predictors.
 Each component is a linear combination of all 949 orginal predictors.
 The components are ordered in such a way so that the amount of captured observed variance descreases.
 Linear regression is performed on the principal components of the PCA transformation.
 We attempt different numbers of PCA components from 1 to 100 and choose the optimal number of PCA components according to test $R^2$ score.

-We acheive the best $R^2$ test score of 0.1307 with 30 PCA components.
+We achieve the best $R^2$ test score of 0.1307 with 30 PCA components.
 Although we gain a higher test $R^2$ score and also have less predictors, we lose interpretability.
 We cannot pinpoint how a change in one predictor will change the response varibable because each component is a linear combination of all original columns.